[Critique of a second draft of a memoir, 255 pages.]

 Hi, Liz.
 I've finished editing Elizabeth.
 Here are my comments in a nutshell:

 The biggest suggestion I have is to end on page 215, for reasons I will explain.
 But first let me tell you how gorgeous the rest of it is.
 Chronological order does absolute wonders for the narrative!
 Now the reader is led by suspense through the succeeding episodes of your life and development.
 The dialogue in particular is remarkable.
-It sounds realistic, and each person speaks differently (as they do in life) – and believable!
+It sounds realistic, and each person has his or her own speech pattern (as they do in life).
 Right on the button.
 The ability to write good dialogue is a real talent.

 That is great stuff about the convent years, and not only is it of literary value but also historical and psychological value.
 Haven't seen the like since The Nun's Story, and that was published more than 50 years ago.

 The use of clothing as a representation of spiritual and other kinds of development (or regression) I really like and think all women can relate to.